scuzzydude/asimov/asimov.md

 For the Clippers, I'd hire a grumpy old man to scowl at Kawhi during the playoffs.
 This causes his blood to turn to ice and he transforms into a basketball robot.
 It's difficult, because it's hard for any old man to scowl properly when he has the privilege of watching NBA playoff basketball from the sidelines.
 It is Hollywood, so you should be able find somebody can pull off the act.
 I'd suggest Mel Gibson.

 If you're a Lakers fan, then you're probably a Dodgers fan and I can't help you.
-How does that work exactly, why would a city claim two teams in the same league unless it was intentionally trying to turn its population against each other?
+How does that work exactly?
+Why would a city claim two teams in the same league unless it was intentionally trying to turn its population against each other?
 Is Hollywood being intentionally dramatic?
 I wonder what the theme is?
 Twain's *Prince and the Pauper* sort of fits, the Clippers star is a robot, robots work in factories, that would make the Clippers the pauper, and it fits my theme of historical irony since The Clippers are owned by the biggest Ballmer billionaire.
 So that would make the Lakers... royalty?

 The symbolism is perfect.
 I finally understand California.
 LBJ, again, thanks for your question.
 Evaluating how different people value ideas is the way we can come to a better understanding of each other.
 That's what Scoot is all about.